sergiorosendo/tibia_nodie/README.md

 I am not playing Tibia anymore but, as I did put a lot of effort into understanding AHK and developing this, I'm sharing it for public use and maybe to colaborate with other AHK developers to improve it.

+Feel free to edit it and share it yourself, but give credit where credit is due.

 ## Main Features

 ### Auto Healer